-Frédéric Chazal (Inria-Datashape) will run a seminar at IRT SystemX, on June 20th on the following topic « Understanding the shape of data: a brief introduction to Topological Data Analysis » at 2pm to 3:30pm.
+Frédéric Chazal (Inria-Datashape) ran a seminar at IRT SystemX, on June 20th on the following topic « Understanding the shape of data: a brief introduction to Topological Data Analysis ».

 Topological Data Analysis (TDA) is a recent and fast growing field at the crossing of mathematics, computer science and statistics.
 It is mainly motivated by the idea that topology and geometry provide a powerful approaches to infer, analyze and exploit robust qualitative and quantitative information about the structure of data.
 With the emergence and development of persistent homology theory, computational topology and geometry have brought new efficient mathematical and computational tools to infer, analyze and exploit the topological and geometric structure of complex data.
 The goal of this talk is to provide a short introduction to TDA and persistent homology through the presentation of a few problems, results and concrete applications (sensors data analysis, graph structured data classification, etc…).